nyshah/wildlife-data-analysis/README.md

   - Temperature–observation relationships
   - Time‑of‑day patterns in species observations

-All subsequent views and exported datasets are derived directly from this master table.
+All subsequent views and exported datasets are derived directly from this master table

-## Research Questions

-- Radhika : Does average monthly temperature influence where species are observed differently across regions?
-- Roberto : Does the rarity of species observations vary systematically across space and time?
-- Niyati : Do observation hotspots persist, disappear, or shift over time?
-- Fatima : Are species observed at different times of day?

-## Methods and FlowChart of Analysis

 ## Visualization

+Radhika : Does average monthly temperature influence where species are observed differently across regions?